cgruver/cgruver/pages/home-lab/kvm-host-setup.md

 Go ahead a build out all of your KVM hosts are this point.
 For this lab you need at least one KVM host with 64GB of RAM.
 With this configuration, you will build an OKD cluster with 3 Master nodes which are also schedulable, (is that a word?), as worker nodes.
 If you have two, then you will build an OKD cluster with 3 Master and 3 Worker nodes.

-It is now time to deploy an OKD cluster: [Deploy OKD](DeployOKD.md)

 [Prepare for OpenShift Install](/home-lab/prepare-okd-install)